onealexharms/painscale/mentalpainscale.md

 ### Functioning
 Zombie.
 ### Openness
 Can't find a way forward.
-Contemplating or planning suicide.
+I may be taking actions toward suicide.

+---

-The Mental and Emotional Self-Awareness Pain Scale v.1.1 is (c) Alex Harms 2017.
+\* The Mental and Emotional Self-Awareness Pain Scale v 1.2, (c) 2017 Alex Harms.
 Free to use or adapt, with this notice included, under the following licence: [Creative Commons Attribution-ShareAlike](https://creativecommons.org/licenses/by-sa/3.0/us/)

+Please see the Not A Doctor disclaimer and other info at [the page on github](https://github.com/onealexharms/painscale)